Faculty Development Programs

 You can download the CEL Faculty Guide and contact the CEL team for consultations.

-The Center for Experiential Learning collaborates with FCIP to provide opportunities for faculty to share teaching and learning strategies while sharing lunch.
-Sign up for the Lunch & Learn programs here.
+Spring 2018 Programming: The Center for Experiential Learning collaborates with FCIP to provide opportunities for faculty to share teaching and learning strategies.
+View opportunities and spring 2018 professional development programming here.

 Experiential Learning Faculty Certificate Program: In collaboration with Marquette University’s Center for Teaching and Learning/Service-Learning Program, Loyola’s Center for Experiential Learning is launching a new faculty development program for Loyola’s faculty to build strategies in teaching experiential learning courses.
 This educational development program provides workshops focused on integrated course design, implementing experiential learning, working with community partners, and facilitating critical reflection.